kadirpekel/algorig/README.md

 Congrats, you just implemented your first Algorand smart contract.
 At this point, since you'll need to deploy your contract to Algorand blockchain, Algorig here will help us to deploy it with a built-in command `application_create` by performing some magic behind in order to save us writing so many boilerplate code to achive the same.

-Let's find out how the command works at first.
+First of all, let's find out how the command works before acutally running it.

 ```bash
 $ rig application_create --help